ye-olde-jack/NFG/Secrets/S9 Notes (Done).md

 					- Rupert: Experiments on monsters, this cannot stand!
 					- Thalia: Existence of Oscar Yoren might be connected to the Silver Order party dying.
 Flamekeeper Isaac is interested.
 		- High Flamekeeper Ophelia Reed: Going to take the victor's (people who win three duels or perform) of the Dawn Duel today, watching from the high box while Officer Yannick and Felix Firecracker give their commentary from on high in their own side box by the middle row of the stands. ==Give a shoutout to the last Champion of the Dawn Duels, Kudos Khan.== **Yet to do scene.**
+		- **Real Scene for Ophelia:**
+			- Edelgard Krieg present.
+			- Mention of Kudos Khan as past champion.
+			- For now just clarify that there's going to be a visit to Emberwood in the coming days and if the three would like to make themselves present for that then Ophelia would count that as a fine favor.
+They want to establish some more presence in or around the Chapel and want the word of if Thalia and Rupert will support- beginning with Thalia.
+				- **Witch Hunt.**
+				- High Flamekeeper heard about Oscar Yoren and is pissed about it.
+Burn this malfeasant.
+				- Has some info to share on his compound.
+				- The Order is going to send Knights to burn the manor to the ground before month's end, but will be in contact regarding this with Rupert, Thalia.
+				- **Will give Spell Scroll of Dispel Magic if they agree in name of the Silver Order.**
+				- **Will offer a magic item suited to a Cleric/Paladin, as well as 250 GP.**
+			- Put out notice that a relic of Saint Vitruvio has been part of recent news and that these people will be contacted regarding it soon.
 				- PC Motivations:
 					- Emile: Will be interested in motivations of Ophelia Reed.
 					- Levi: Mobius might mention something to him, or you can add in that one of the people here is a Genasi of a specific magic school.
 Kudos Khan mention.
 					- Mobius: Will have an interest in some of the contaminated or harmed individuals.
 Maybe some of the academy people.
-					- Rupert: Will likely want to stop this.
+					- Rupert: Burn a potentially 'evil' mage is good.
+Will likely want to stop the advancement into Emberwood, perhaps.
-					- Thalia: Will likely want to stop this.
+					- Thalia: Will likely want to stop this if it involves the Chapel.
-		- Nathaniel Flint: Sharing the word of the Testament with an interested crowd is Nathaniel Flint, reading "Enlightenment, C1:V1, 'The Light shelters us, preserves us, edifies us, and to us the Light has given the promise of a New Dawn.'
+		- Nathaniel Flint: Sharing the word of the Testament with an interested crowd is Nathaniel Flint, reading "Enlightenment, C6:V4, 'The Falling Fire has passed through the Flame; thus, it cannot belong to the vile evil that seeks to overcome.'
 It is important to understand in these dark times where our lights are and to recognize those who shy away from flame need be wary of those who cast shade.
 Any injured are welcome to Hendrix Farm."
 He'll then heal a dude with a really bad head gash, from the Silver Order's almost fully lost team.
 First convert secure. **Did, likely successful on 5-6 total from 2d6 roll.
-Have this be the inciting incident that gets some of the party in this direction and also where Edelgard might go towards Thalia or Emile.**
+Got six knights out of this.**
+			- **For Pilgrimage Hint, reference Enlightenment Chapter 7, Verse 4.**
+			- **For 'All that Glitters':** Nathaniel talks about Oscar Yoren.
+				- He attacked sanctified scouts in Queen's Park Garden, killed one.
+Has a piece of golden delerium with him that the Falling Fire wants back.
+				- They're willing to forgive Oscar, but want him to travel to Champion's Gate.
+					- Oscar's willing if they go kill a spectator and give him 25 GP as travel fee.
+(Mason's Notes)
 		- Do this: ![[Pasted image 20250219000837.png]]
 			- PC Motivations:
 					- Emile: Interested in what happened to lost Silver Order party.